Sister Boniface Mysteries

 Sister Boniface Mysteries is a British cosy mystery detective period comedy drama television series, created by Jude Tindall, which is produced by BBC Studios and BritBox.
 It is a spin-off of Father Brown, as the Sister Boniface character was introduced in "The Bride of Christ", a 2013 episode of Father Brown.
-A 10-episode first series premiered on 8 February 2022, on the BritBox streaming service, and released in the UK on the UKTV Drama channel later in 2022.
+A 10-episode first series premiered on 8 February 2022, on the BritBox streaming service, and was released in the UK on the UKTV Drama channel later in 2022.
 Sister Boniface Mysteries was commissioned for a second series, which began streaming in the US on Britbox on 3 April 2023.
 Series 3 began streaming on Britbox in the US on 24 April 2024.
 Filming on series 4 began in July 2024.
-Show creator Jude Tindall died shortly after filming of Season 4 began.
+Show creator Tindall died shortly after filming of series 4 began.
 Series 4 began streaming in the US on Britbox on 19 August 2025 and began on U&Drama in the UK on 26 September 2025, at 9pm.

 Premise

 The series is set in England during the early 1960s.
 Sister Boniface is a Catholic nun at St. Vincent's Convent set in the fictional town of Great Slaughter in the Cotswolds (which were used as locations in Father Brown).
 In addition to her religious duties at the convent, she makes wine and has a PhD in forensic science, allowing her to serve as a scientific adviser to the local police on investigations.
 However, in the Father Brown episode "The Forensic Nun", the degree is referred to as an MA (Cantab).

-The three regularly featured police officers are Detective Inspector Sam Gillespie (revealed in Series 1 episode 9 to be a former army officer), Detective Sergeant Felix Livingstone (on secondment from the police force of Bermuda) and Constable (WPC) Peggy Button.
+The three regularly featured police officers are Detective Inspector Sam Gillespie (revealed in Series 1 episode 9 to be a former army officer), Detective Sergeant Felix Livingstone (on secondment from the police force of Bermuda) and Woman Police Constable (WPC) Peggy Button.